appium/appium-mac2-driver/README.md

 Parallel execution of multiple Mac2 driver instances is highly discouraged.
 Only one UI test must be running at the same time, since the access to accessibility layer is single-threaded.
 Also HID devices, like the mouse or the keyboard, must be acquired exclusively.

+## Environment Variables

+The server part of the driver recognizes the following environment variables:

+- `ENABLE_AUTOMATIC_SCREENSHOTS`: enables automatic XCTest screenshots.
+  These screenshots are stored in the same folder where WDA test logs are located and are taken automatically.
+  This feature is disabled by default.
+Only enable it if you know what you are doing otherwise these screenshots may quickly fill up the free disk space.
+- `ENABLE_AUTOMATIC_SCREEN_RECORDINGS`: enables automatic XCTest screen recordings.
+  These screen recordings are stored in the same folder where WDA test logs are located and are taken automatically.
+This feature is disabled by default.
+  Only enable it if you know what you are doing otherwise these videos may quickly fill up the free disk space.
+  The native screen recording feature only works on Xcode 15+.
+- `USE_PORT`.
+If enabled then the server listens on the given port.
+Otherwise, a random free port from the 10100..10200 range is selected.
+By default, the port is selected by the driver (see the `appium:systemPort` capability description).
+- `VERBOSE_LOGGING`.
+If enabled then server logs should include various verbose details.
+Disabled by default.

 ## Development & Testing